 What the data tells us is that alternative providers are more willing to lend than their traditional counterparts.
 But isn’t this risky?

 In its essence, all financial transactions involve an element of risk.
-By using AI, businesses can safely assess the risk of lending and provide competitive terms to underserved borrowers.
+By using AI in banking, businesses can safely assess the risk of lending and provide competitive terms to underserved borrowers.

 Alternative lenders are often faster to adapt to market trends.
 Statistics show that in terms of digital services, non-traditional providers are always faster to adapt in almost all areas — virtual debit cards 26% vs 2%, chatbots for use cases 15% vs 4%, chatbots for transactions 12% vs 2%, etc. When it comes to lending, traditional financial providers are often limited by the plans they have available.
 In today’s market, this is just not competitive enough.

 Next-generation clients are digital natives who constantly seek out the best rates and services, and alternative lenders are ready to step up to the plate.
 By offering fast approvals on more personalized-style loans, alternative lenders fill the market gap seamlessly.
 In addition, they also allow new borrowers to build a credit history and access a wider range of services in the market.

 One concern that has continued to plague the lending industry is the fear of another subprime mortgage scenario, making traditional lenders more cautious when providing financing, and rightly so.
 However, failure to take account of market changes, including technological advancements, could prove equally fatal.